Did somebody say they need a low carb banana muffins recipe?! Even if you didn’t, you’re going to go BANANAS over this one!

 A coffee shop banana bread muffins recipe is usually loaded with all-purpose flour, fresh bananas, and SO MUCH refined sugar.
 (Hellooooo carbs and blood sugar spikes!!)

-However, this low carb banana bread recipe omits the above ingredients entirely and is much lower in carbs!
+However, this recipe omits the above ingredients entirely and is much lower in carbs!
 This is the secret to life, people!

 Here are the ingredients you’ll need to make this almond flour banana muffins recipe as soon as tomorrow morning!

-Almond Flour (fine grain): I love to use Bob’s Red Mill or Trader Joe’s almond flour in all my almond flour recipes.
+Almond Flour (fine grain): I love to use Bob’s Red Mill or Trader Joe’s almond flour in all my low carb flour recipes.
 I find that both have the best consistency and work well in my baked goods recipes.

 Psyllium Husk: Use NOW Foods for best results.
 Others can leave your baked goods a blueish-purple hue!
 Ahhh!

-Erythritol: This is the best sugar substitute out there!
+Erythritol: This is my favorite of the keto sweeteners!
 If you’ve been following me for a while, you know I have it in A LOT of my recipes!

 Banana Extract: While this banana-flavored extract doesn’t have any nutritional value, it also doesn’t have any added carbs either.
 Score!